Kaixhin/dockerfiles/README.md

 Compilation of Dockerfiles with automated builds enabled on the [Docker Hub](https://hub.docker.com/u/kaixhin/). **Not suitable for production environments.** These images are under continuous development, so breaking changes may be introduced.

 Nearly all images are based on Ubuntu Core 14.04 LTS, built with minimising size/layers and [best practices](https://docs.docker.com/articles/dockerfile_best-practices/) in mind.
 Dependencies are indicated left to right e.g. cuda-vnc is VNC built on top of CUDA.
 Explicit dependencies are excluded.
-CUDA images can be used without NVIDIA devices attached, but will obviously lack the ability to use CUDA capabilities.

 Up-to-date builds
 -----------------